The Big Express: "Wake Up"

 Partridge wrote all the songs on The Big Express, except for "Wake Up" and "I Remember the Sun", which were written by Moulding.
 "Wake Up" opens the album with guitars and piano followed by a chorus lyric that proclaims "who cares, you might be dead".
 Dave Gregory commented: "We love confusing intros: records that start with a naked riff with no drum beat.
 And then when the drums come in, or the band comes in, it throws you completely."
 To write the song, Moulding started with a three-note piano figure, which he then overdubbed with two guitar riffs: "The track didn't really happen until David Lord got hold of it.
 A local girl came in and sang the 'choir', tracked up a load of times."

 "All You Pretty Girls"

 "All You Pretty Girls" is a kind of sea shanty centred on females.
-According to Partridge, the song came about while he was "dicking around, playing some Hendrix. ...
+According to Partridge, the song came about while he was "dicking around, playing some [Jimi] Hendrix. ...
 I was just playing this little two-note, quasi-Hendrix thing, and I liked the inherent melody in it.
 It felt like a really archaic old folk melody."
 With the exception of the opening, all the drum sounds in the recording were made with the LinnDrum, while the choir sounds were a Mellotron sample played out of a speaker inside a fire bucket.
 Of the song's lyrics, he said that although they were "not quite autobiographical, it's me fantasizing about being my father, about being in the Navy."